betnero/tickstock/README.md

 4. Allow all the features to be accessible for any data loaded externally (e.g. from an xlsx/csv file)

 5. GUI
-    - Develop a GUI for each of the features
+    - Develop a GUI for each of the features - ideas: TKinter, Grafna, Django.

 APPLICATION STRUCTURE: